 Mr. Miscimarra received his Juris Doctor from the University of Pennsylvania Law School; a Master’s in Business Administration from the University of Pennsylvania’s Wharton Business School; and a Bachelor of Arts degree, summa cum laude, from Duquesne University.

-Raechel L. Adams is a Supervisory Trial Attorney in the New York District Office of the United States Equal Employment Opportunity Commission (EEOC), where she has worked in the Legal Unit since 1999.
-After working as a Trial Attorney for 11 years, Ms. Adams was appointed to serve as Acting Supervisory Trial Attorney in 2010, Supervisory Trial Attorney in 2012, and Acting Regional Attorney in 2015.
-In October 2017, Ms. Adams also joined EEOC’s Litigation Management Services, where she assists the Office of General Counsel (OGC) in field coordination matters.
+Raechel L. Adams is a General Attorney in the Office of General Counsel of the United States Equal Employment Opportunity Commission (EEOC), where she has worked since 1997.
+After working as a Trial Attorney in the New York District legal unit for twelve years, Ms. Adams was appointed to serve as a Supervisory Trial Attorney in 2012, and Acting Regional Attorney in 2015.
+In October 2017, Ms. Adams also joined EEOC’s Litigation Management Services, assisting the Office of General Counsel (OGC) in field coordination matters.
+In November 2020, Ms. Adams left the New York legal unit and began working full time for Litigation Management Services.
 In this capacity, she is responsible for implementing and improving OGC information systems and guidance materials for the field.
-Raechel works with EEOC litigators nationwide to facilitate sharing of internal work product, litigation best practices, and institutional knowledge.
+Ms. Adams works with EEOC litigators nationwide to facilitate sharing of internal work product, litigation best practices, and institutional knowledge.

 Rob Hale, a partner in and chair of Goodwin’s Labor & Employment Practice, represents employers across a broad spectrum of employment matters.